KTGM: News and weather

 As a CNN affiliate, it produced Newscenter 14, which aired on weeknights at 7 p.m. with a repeat at 11 p.m.
 Newscenter 14 ended its run as the station was reconverting to an ABC affiliate due to the station's financial situation in mid-1987.

 KTGM broadcast hourly weather segments from what it dubbed the "ABC14 WeatherCenter" between January 1999 and December 2002.
 (It was never revived after Super Typhoon Pongsona.)

 The merger with Sorensen allowed KTGM to share resources with Sorensen's radio stations, and thus allowed the K57 (KGUM) news operations (which took on the name "Pacific News Center") to expand into television.
 KTGM's half-hour evening news began broadcasting in summer 2005, ending KUAM's monopoly of local TV news since 1998.
 The PNC TV news was broadcast live nightly at 6 p.m., then rebroadcast on KEQI-LD at 7 and 10:30 p.m., as well as on KTGM after ABC prime time programming at 10 p.m.

+When Lilly Broadcasting assumed the ABC affiliation in Guam on June 1, 2023, it was launched a Guam-focused newscast, produced from the WSEE-TV/WICU-TV studios in Erie, Pennsylvania and airing at 6 and 10 p.m. on a Tuesday through Saturday pattern.
+It was subsequently rebranded as Guam News Now when the company obtained the Fox affiliation for the U.S. territory.